 - 1. We identified expenditures and projects charged to the general obligation bond proceeds by obtaining the general ledger and project listing. - 2.
 We selected a sample of expenditures using the following criteria: - a.
-We considered all expenditures recorded in all object codes. - b.
-We considered all expenditures recorded in all projects that were funded from July 1, 2020 through June 30, 2021 from Election of 2005 and Election of 2020 bond proceeds. - c.
-We selected a sample of expenditures using professional judgement, based on risk assessment and consideration of coverage of all object codes and projects for the period starting July 1, 2020 and ending June 30, 2021. - 3.
-Our sample included nonpayroll transactions totaling \$19,481,291.
-This represents 71% of the total nonpayroll expenditures of \$27,619,863.
-Our sample included payroll transactions totaling \$875,460.
-This represents 100% of the total payroll-related expenditures of \$875,460. - 4.
-We reviewed the actual invoices and other supporting documentation to determine that: - a.
-Expenditures were supported by invoices with evidence of proper approval and documentation of receipting goods or services. - b.
-Expenditures were supported by proper bid documentation, as applicable. - c.
-Expenditures were expended in accordance with voter-approved bond project list. - d.
-Bond proceeds were not used for salaries of administrators or other operating expenses of the District.
+We considered all expenditures recorded in all object codes, including transfers. - b.
+We considered all expenditures recorded in all projects that were funded from July 1, 2021 through June 30, 2022 from Election of 2005 and Election of 2020 bond proceeds. - c.
+We selected all expenditures that were individually significant expenditures.
+Individually significant expenditures were identified based on our assessment of materiality. - d.
+For all items below the individually significant threshold identified in item 2c, we judgmentally selected expenditures based on risk assessment and consideration of coverage of all object codes and projects for the period starting July 1, 2021 and ending June 30, 2022. - 3.
+Our sample included nonpayroll transactions totaling \$17,629,988.
+This represents 72% of the total nonpayroll expenditures of \$24,421,331.
+Our sample included payroll transactions totaling \$745,990.
+This represents 71% of the total payroll-related expenditures of \$1,056,623.